CNAG-Biomedical-Informatics/pheno-ranker/docs/tutorial-json-format.md

     # Set the primary key for the objects
     primary_key: title

-    # Set the allowed terms / properties
+    # Set the allowed terms or properties for use with include|exclude-terms
     allowed_terms: [country,genre,year]

     # Set the terms which are arrays
     array_terms: [genre]

-    # Set the regex to perform the substitution in array elements
+    # Set the regex to identify array indexes, guiding their substitution within array elements
     array_regex: '^(\w+):(\d+)'

-    # Set the path for array properties
+    # Set the path to select values for substituting array indexes
     id_correspondence:
       MXF:
         genre: genre